ONEOK Inc. (OKE) Shares Down Despite Recent Market Volatility

 Wells Fargo gave a rating of “Overweight” to OKE, setting the target price at $75 in the report published on December 16th of the previous year.

-Volatility was left at 2.01%, however, over the last 30 days, the volatility rate increased by 1.93%, as shares sank -1.00% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.86% upper at present.
+Volatility was left at 2.32%, however, over the last 30 days, the volatility rate increased by 3.23%, as shares sank -8.37% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.35% lower at present.

-During the last 5 trading sessions, OKE rose by +3.16%, which changed the moving average for the period of 200-days by +4.21% in comparison to the 20-day moving average, which settled at $67.97.
-In addition, ONEOK Inc. saw 2.77% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, OKE fell by -7.30%, which changed the moving average for the period of 200-days by -0.14% in comparison to the 20-day moving average, which settled at $67.24.
+In addition, ONEOK Inc. saw -3.14% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading